InasAdalia/ShotWise-Upload-Post-Demo/README.md

 download only the server directory, and move .env file into this directory.

+then:

 **client/frontend:**

+1. open website link (https://shotwise-upload-demo.netlify.app/) and later 'enable access to local server' if asked by browser.

+OR

 1. open terminal and direct to client folder using ' cd client '
 2. run ' npm run dev ' and localhost: XXXX link will be given. click to access it